 \subsection{Vision Frequency State Space Block}

+To capture long-range dependencies in two-dimensional feature maps while introducing frequency-aware modulation, we design the Vision Frequency State Space (VFSS) block, which consists of a Vision Omni-directional Neighborhood State Space (VONSS) block and an Adaptive Frequency Modulation Module (AFMM).

+A key challenge in applying state-space models (SSMs) to 2D feature maps lies in the mismatch between sequential scan distance and spatial neighborhood relations.
+Under conventional scan-based flattening, the sequential distance between two pixels does not necessarily reflect their Euclidean proximity, i.e., $\Delta_{\text{seq}} \neq \Delta_{\text{spatial}}$.
+As illustrated in Fig.~\ref{fig:motivation}, spatially adjacent pixels may be separated by long paths in the scan sequence, which weakens local dependency modeling.

-To effectively capture long-range dependencies in two-dimensional feature maps, we propose the Vision Frequency State Space (VFSS) block, which consists of a Vision Omni-directional Neighborhood State Space (VONSS) block and an Adaptive Frequency Modulation Module (AFMM).
-As shown in Fig.~\ref{fig:subblocks}(b), given an input feature map \(X_{\text{lr}}\), the VFSS block first applies layer normalization and then processes it with VONSS to obtain a long-range informative representation \(X_{\text{VONSS}}\).
-AFMM subsequently modulates \(X_{\text{VONSS}}\) in the frequency domain to preserve compression-critical information while suppressing redundant components.
-The overall computation can be written as
+To address this issue, the VFSS block first applies VONSS to improve directional coverage of 2D neighborhood relations and then uses AFMM to introduce frequency-aware refinement.
+As shown in Fig.~\ref{fig:subblocks}(b), given an input feature map \(X_{\text{ctx}}\), the VFSS block first applies layer normalization and then processes the feature with VONSS to obtain a context-enhanced representation \(X_{\text{VONSS}}\).
+AFMM then performs adaptive frequency-domain reweighting on \(X_{\text{VONSS}}\) to produce the output of the VFSS block.
+The overall computation is written as